-Physical inactivity is one of the major causes of death worldwide (1) and so exercise and activity programmes, designed to avoid sedentary lifestyles, are increasingly prevalent and have been shown to reduce risk factors such as type 2 diabetes, heart disease and even some cancers (2).
-For these reasons, it is important for children to develop the healthy habit of frequent physical activity (3,4) and considering that children spend a large amount of their day at school, recess becomes a natural time to encourage this.
-A wide range of factors determine children's propensity for activity (5), however it is clear that good playground design can have a positive effect (6,7).
-There is also a growing realisation that the quality of activity, as reflected in the movement competence of individuals is as important as the quantity of exercise undertaken (8,9).
+habit of frequent physical activity (3,4) and considering that children spend a large amount of their day at school, recess becomes a natural time to encourage this.
+A wide range of factors determine children's propensity for activity (5); however, it is clear that good playground design can have a positive effect (6,7).
+There is also a growing realization that the quality of activity, as reflected in the movement competence of individuals is as important as the quantity of exercise undertaken (8,9).

 Given this importance of exercise to a healthy lifestyle, detailed and quantitative assessment of activity frequency and intensity is a well-established research area (10,11).
-Measurement is often by wearable, inertial sensors (i.e. accelerometers) (12,13), placed at various locations on the body (14), to give signals that are proportional to the intensity and direction (magnetometer) of movement (15).
-Whilst the implementation of this technology to obtain a faithful record of body acceleration is relatively straightforward, the interpretation of the data to inform on activity is more difficult.
+Measurement is often by wearable, inertial sensors (i.e., accelerometers) (12,13), placed at various locations on the body (14), to give signals that are proportional to the intensity and direction (magnetometer) of movement (15).
+Although the implementation of this technology to obtain a faithful record of body acceleration is relatively straightforward, the interpretation of the data to inform on activity is more difficult.
 In particular, the wide range of movements and irregular intensity of activity displayed by children during free play (16) present a demanding challenge to quantitative analysis.
-The commonly used metric for assessment of activity is 'counts' - integrated acceleration-magnitude during a defined epoch (17).
-This gives a ready measure that directly correlates to energy expenditure, however it conveys no information on the form of movement undertaken and by definition is insensitive to rapid changes in activity level.

-We therefore present a technique, based on the raw acceleration trace and the use of a standardized reference signal - a 'movement motif', which is a data sequence corresponding to a known motion such as a walk step or run stride.
-The movement motif provides a time-series template (18,19) to which movement events within the acceleration trace can be compared, using pattern matching implemented with a dynamic time warping algorithm (20).
+The commonly used metric for assessment of activity is "counts"-integrated acceleration-magnitude during a defined epoch (17).
+This gives a ready measure that directly correlates to energy expenditure; however, it conveys no information on the form of movement undertaken and by definition is insensitive to rapid changes in activity level.
+We, therefore, present a technique, based on the raw acceleration trace and the use of a standardized reference signal-a "movement motif," which is a data sequence corresponding to a known motion, such as a walk step or run stride.
+The movement motif provides a time series template (18,19) to which movement events within the acceleration trace can be compared, using pattern matching implemented with a dynamic time warping algorithm (20).
 The evaluation of activity through analysis of specific movement features and patterns is well established, with many variations of machine learning approaches reported (21).
-The aim in these studies is to classify activity into identifiable phenotypes such as walking, running, standing, etc. (22,23).
-Our approach differs in that whilst a reference motif is classified (a walking stride), individual movement events are not.
+The aim in these studies is to classify activity into identifiable phenotypes such as walking, running, standing, and so on (22,23).
+Our approach differs in that although a reference motif is classified (a walking stride), individual movement events are not.
 We compare rather than classify.
-This removes any restriction on the form of movement, thus avoiding mis-classification errors, whilst maintaining the context that a known movement type provides.
+This removes any restriction on the form of movement, thus avoiding misclassification errors, while maintaining the context that a known movement type provides.
 Each comparison of a movement event with the motif quantifies the intensity and duration of the movement relative to the reference point of the motif sequence.
 This provides quantitative assessment of both quantity and form of motion undertaken during an activity session.
-The definition of specific movement categories for traditional pattern classification necessitates the use of extended time-sequences (multiple strides) to ensure that example sets are uniform enough to describe a single class (17,24-26).
-In the approach presented here there is no such restriction and event-motif comparisons are made with accelerometer timesequence data acquired at 40 Hz.
-Implementation of the technique on children's motion data obtained from a 40 minute school play period, allows high resolution temporal profiling of their activity (27,28).
-Participant profiling, based on the multi-parameter movement metrics is presented and used to assess variation within the cohort (29) and day to day trends across a week of measurements.
+The definition of specific movement categories for traditional pattern classification necessitates the use of extended time sequences (multiple strides) to ensure that example sets are uniform enough to describe a single class (17,24-26).
+In the approach presented here, there is no such restriction, and eventmotif comparisons are made with accelerometer time-sequence data acquired at 40 Hz.
+Implementation of the technique on children's motion data obtained from a 40-min school play period, allows high resolution temporal profiling of their activity (27,28).
+Participant profiling, based on the multiparameter movement metrics, is presented and used to assess variation within the cohort (29) and day-to-day trends across a week of measurements.